lars-t-hansen/sint/README.md

 - strings are Go strings, ie immutable byte arrays holding utf8-encoded unicode.
 This means a fair amount of string-oriented Scheme code will not work out of the box.
 See MANUAL.md for more.
 - no exact rationals or exact complexes - I never found these to be useful in practice
-- call/cc (not actually implemented yet) is only one-shot and upwards within the same goroutine
+- call/cc is only one-shot and upwards within the same goroutine.
+Many other uses for call/cc (generators, threads) are better implemented as goroutines, and call/cc+mutation is a nightmare anyway.
-- no environments.
+- no first-class environments, and no protected primitives.
 Everything is defined in an open top-level scope, no primitives are inlined anywhere, and library functions use standard procedures freely.
 You can redefine CAR - though you probably shouldn't!

 R7RS conformance is not a goal; but progression toward it is desirable.